fletcher97/transcendence/api-contract.md

 ## PATCH /rooms/:id

 Makes field changes to specified room and returns updated object.
-For example, it can be used to add and remove users from a room.
+For example, it can be used to add and remove users from a room or change room status to "ready".

 - **URL Params**
     _Required:_ `id=[integer]`